 A18.
 In the case of an audit engagement it is in the public interest and, therefore, required by the Code, that the auditor be independent of the entity subject to the audit.
 The Code describes independence as comprising both independence of mind and independence in appearance.
 The auditor's independence from the entity safeguards the auditor's ability to form an audit opinion without being affected by influences that might compromise that opinion.
+Independence enhances the auditor's ability to act with integrity, to be objective and to maintain an attitude of professional scepticism.

-&lt;sup>8 See paragraph A59.
+8 See paragraph A59.